 |Rank||School||# Commits||Rivals Avg||Scout Avg||ESPN Avg|

 Rivals rankings are on the "RR" scale, which is on a scale from about 5 to about 6.1.
 Unrated prospects are given a 5.1 rating, on par with the worst of any Big Ten commit last year.
-Scout is on the 5-star system (unranked players earn star), and ESPN uses grades out of 100 (unranked is 40 or 45, except JuCo players, who aren't included in the average).
+Scout is on the 5-star system (unranked players earn 1 star), and ESPN uses grades out of 100 (unranked is 40 or 45, except JuCo players, who aren't included in the average).

 |George Atkinson III||S||CA||5.8||4||79|